RosettaCommons/documentation/rosetta_basics/non_protein_residues/RNA.md

 Applications
 ==========================
 There are many RNA-specific applications within the Rosetta software suite.
-Please see [[rna-applications]] for more info.
+Please see the [[rna-applications|RNA Applications Summary]] page and [the RNA & RNA-proteins sub-list in applications](https://www.rosettacommons.org/docs/wiki/application_documentation/Application-Documentation#structure-prediction_rna-and-rna-protein) for more info.